 The conclusion of the options appraisal was that Option 5, the procurement scenario performed best against the range of environmental, social and economic effects.
 This Option performed very well against the environmental objectives and appraisal criteria, considered through WRATE modelling in terms of positive effects on air and water quality, greenhouse gas emissions, human health and depletion of resources.
 It also performs well in terms of efficient use of land.
 In terms of performance against the waste recycling and recovery objective option 5 also performs very well.
-The outcome of the options appraisal has therefore influenced the choice of the strategic option 5, the procurement strategy, for the NLJWS.
-The preferred option selected by NLWA is based on Option 5, the Procurement Scenario.
 The reference project assessed as part of this scenario was based on provision of an Energy from Waste facility.
 The Partner Authorities recognise that Energy from Waste incineration, which is included in this scenario, offers the only energy recovery treatment technology that is currently proven at the scale, cost and efficiency necessary for delivery of the Procurement Scenario.
 However it is also recognised that this may change before any final procurement decisions are taken and at this stage, no technology choices have been fixed.
 Consideration will also need to be given to the Mayor of London's preference for new and emerging waste technologies when making final technology choices in relation to residual waste treatment.